tv2/casparcg-cliptool/README.md

 CasparCG-ClipTool is prebuild for Windows.
 The Pre-build are located in the /package folder on the repository

-Download and run "casparcg-clip-tool.exe"
+Download and place "casparcg-clip-tool.exe" in your CasparCG folder.

-Open GUI in browser: http://localhost:5555
-If you want to run in textview for small touchscreens use :http://localhost:5555/?textview=1
+Run the file and open GUI in browser: http://localhost:5555 If you want to run in textview for small touchscreens use :http://localhost:5555/?textview=1

 ## Important -- Add following to casparcg.config